Darwin to Cairns

 11 day tour

 Join an adventurous 11-day trek from Darwin to Cairns exploring the gems of the lesser travelled Savannah Gulf.
-This tour ventures through the rich Indigenous culture of Kakadu with rock art and majestic waterfalls before embarking on more natural wonders including the nature lover’s playground, Lorella Springs Wilderness Park.
+This tour ventures through the rich Indigenous culture of Kakadu with rock art and majestic waterfalls before embarking on more natural wonders of the outback.
 Crossing the border into Queensland revel in the beauty of Lawn Hill Gorge, discover Adels Grove, descend into Queensland’s Undara Lava tubes and swim in waterfalls on the outskirts of Cairns.

 Video Block